Timeline History of the Singer Featherweight

 - After the first 2000 machines (approximately) the drip pan color changed from silver to the common black.

 - Also after the first 3000 machines (approximately) the arm decal behind the motor is eliminated.

 - Serial number placement was moved from under the drip pan tray to the bottom exterior so that it could be seen on the bottom end closest to the bed extension without removing the bottom tray.
 However, the serial number block underneath remained in the mold until 1937.

-- Case is changed from Type I to Type II Case.
-It still had the green interior like the Type I, but it did not have the bracket to hold down the machine or the hanger for the foot controller.
+- The case changed from Type I to Type II case.
+It still had the green interior of Type I, but it did not have the bracket to hold down the machine or the hanger for the foot controller.

 - The Singer Featherweight makes its debut to the public at the Chicago World's Fair, featuring a specialty badge "Century of Progress Chicago 1934".

 - The needle guide at the bottom of the faceplate was changed from a loop to a slight bend with the thread entering in the opposite direction.

-- Late 1934, case is changed from Type II to Type III, which has D-Ring Case Handle and a black interior.
+- Late 1934, the case changed from Type II to Type III, which has D-Ring Case Handle and a black interior.
 The latches

 - Corduroy Case Lid Insert was introduced.
 It is now referred to as the Type I Case Lid Insert and is the most difficult to find of the two types.
 You can compare this one with Type II Case Lid Insert which came out in 1939.

 - September of 1935, the bobbin winder tension bracket changes from school bell style to a black, flat front mounting style.
 (This allowed them to use the same base mold.)

-- Teeny tiny number references were added to motor band.
+- Teeny tiny number references were added to the motor band.